 All teams must assign a 'Sideline Manager' for all games.
 Sideline Managers must identify themselves at the coin toss.
 One Sideline Manager for each team.
 Sideline Managers are responsible for upholding GBYLA sportsmanship standards for all spectators affiliated with their team.
 Each team can designate one (1) Sideline Manager for the entire season or by game.
+Identifying tags will be provided to all teams by GBYLA at the start of the season.

-GBYLA TEAM RULES FOR PLAYER CONDUCT
+TEAM RULES FOR PLAYER CONDUCT